pkgforge-dev/QEMU-x86-AppImage/README.md

 </div>

+### ⚠️ Need to have libcapstone installed to be able to use qemu-userspace ⚠️

 * By default it runs `qemu-system-x86_64` but if needed to emulate other platforms (contains all platforms like arm hppa m68k ppc sh4 etc) or run other tools like `qemu-img` or `qemu-user`, e.g. you can do the following:

 ```